saharvx9/FlutterFireCrossPlatfrom/README.md

 # FlutterFireCrossPlatfrom

-SUPPORT ALL PLATFORMS: WEB + ANDROID + IOS
+SUPPORT ALL PLATFORMS: WEB + ANDROID + IOS.

-exsits 2 features:
+Exsits 2 features:

 ## 1. HomePage - BASIC:
 Load data from firestore and image from storage